M1xckk/Comm-Docs-Test/docs/task2.md

 # Creating EJS templates

-Before introduce the EJS templates, there are some stuff need to know
+Before introducing the EJS templates, there are some stuff need to know

 ## CLI
 CLI is a command line program that accepts text input to execute operating system functions.